honestymoore/project1/README.md

 - set a timeout to 500.

-- lastly, call the functions with createBoard()
+- lastly, initialize the functions with createBoard()